rafael-santiago/tulip/doc/MANUAL.md

 could make you a little bit dizzy.
 Bear in mind that once learned the numeric cipher and the possible control tags, the ``Tulip`` could be not only useful but also can make the transcription process much more entertaining, because you will start seeing it in a more programmatic way, instead of dummy clicks on a simulated fretboard.
 In addition, it can bring more method to your transcription workflow.
-Because you can add some version control over it.
-Look, here is about producing well-structured codes instead of abstract clicks chained on a "luser" interface, so you can edit this plain-file codes everywhere you want to.
-Then, what about be more free and tidy with your transcriptions?
+Because you can add some versioning control over it.

 However, do not avoid learning about the ``Standard Music Notation (Sheet Music)``.
-It is rather important for any ``Musician`` whom wants to evolute more and more.
+It is rather important for any ``Musician`` whom wants to evolve more and more.
 In fact, the tablature is a quite limited transcription form.
-It is nice only to know about what you
-"previously know" or at least have a far idea about what it should be.
+It is nice only to know about what you "previously know" or at least have a far idea about what it should be.

 That's all folks.
 Enjoy!

-*By now turn off this tedious flat-computer and go to play your gorgeous-interesting-curvilinear-guitar, hurry up! ;)*